Transactions cannot interfere with each other.

-Full row-level isolation is now in place so that writes to a row are isolated to the client performing the write and are not visible to any other user until they are complete.
+Full row-level isolation is in place, which means that writes to a row are isolated to the client performing the write and are not visible to any other user until they are complete.
+Delete operations are performed in isolation.
+All updates in a batch operation belonging to a given partition key are performed in isolation.